 If you’re a ski enthusiast, you’ve probably heard the name Sölden before.
 It’s a popular ski area that hosts international ski competitions every year.
 This area is home to the second-highest mountain in Austria after the famous Grossglockner mountain.
 The mountain is called Wildspitze, and it rises to an elevation of 3,768 meters above sea level.

 The largest village in the area is also called Sölden and is located at an altitude of 1,368 meters above sea level.
 It’s an ancient village from the 13th century, and there’s even one ancient building called Berghof that still stands in the village today and serves as a guesthouse.
-In the Sölden area, Ötzi the Iceman was also found, which provides clear evidence of life in the area thousands of years ago.
+In the Sölden area, Ötzi the Iceman was found, which provides clear evidence of life in the area thousands of years ago.

 From the village, there’s a paved road leading to the Rettenbach Glacier called the Ötztal Glacier Road.
 It’s the second-highest paved road in Europe.